Oil Spill Segmentation using Deep Encoder-Decoder models: Methodology

 \subsection{Dataset}

-Marios Krestenitis et al. developed the Oil Spill Detection Dataset, used in this research \citep{OilSpillDataset}.
-The dataset consisted of images extracted from satellite Synthetic Aperture Radar (SAR) data depicting oil spills and other relevant semantic classes and their corresponding ground truth masks and labels \citep{OilSpillDataset}.
-The dataset consisted of $1002$ images in the training set and $110$ images in the test set, with corresponding labels.
-The dataset consisted of $5$ semantic classes representing the following classes --- sea surface, oil spill, oil spill look-alike, ship, and land. \autoref{fig:class_distribution} shows the class distribution in the training set.
-It can be clearly observed that the dataset is highly imbalanced concerning the various semantic classes.
-For example, the number of pixels belonging to the "Sea Surface" class outnumbers the other labeled semantic classes in the dataset.
-The class that is of interest in this particular research is "Oil Spill", whose occurrence in the dataset is very low.
-In this research, an attempt is made to train the models that would be optimized for detecting this class.
+Marios Krestenitis et al. developed the Oil Spill Detection Dataset, used in this research \cite{OilSpillDataset}.
+The dataset consists of images extracted from satellite Synthetic Aperture Radar (SAR) data depicting oil spills and other relevant semantic classes and their corresponding ground truth masks and labels \cite{OilSpillDataset}.
+It has $1002$ images in the training set and $110$ in the test set, with corresponding labels.
+There are $5$ semantic classes representing the following types --- sea surface, oil spill, oil spill look-alike, ship, and land.
+Figure \ref{fig:class_distribution} shows the class distribution in the training set.
+It can be observed that the dataset is highly imbalanced concerning the various semantic classes.
+For example, the number of pixels belonging to the ``Sea Surface" class outnumbers the other labeled semantic classes in the dataset.
+The class of interest in this particular research is ``Oil Spill", whose occurrence in the dataset is shallow.
+In this research, we attempt to train models optimized for detecting this class.

-The images in the dataset were $1250 \times 650$ in $W \times H$, where $W$ and $H$ represent the width and height of the image, respectively.
-In this research, the training dataset ($1002$ images), provided by default, was further split randomly into $95\%$ ($951$ images) and $5\%$ ($51$ images) for --- training and validation sets, respectively.
+The images in the dataset are $1250 \times 650$ in $W \times H$, where $W$ and $H$ represent the width and height of the image, respectively.
+In the work of this article, the training dataset ($1002$ images), provided by default, was further split randomly into $95\%$ ($951$ images) and $5\%$ ($51$ images) for --- training and validation sets, respectively.
 This was done to perform a 5-fold cross-validation with randomized validation sets.